Nissan Silvia: Convertible

-It was unrelated to the 240SX convertible offered in North America in 1992, which was a local conversion done by ASC.
+The 240SX convertible offered in North America in 1993 to 1994 was built separately from the Japanese market Silvia convertible and is unrelated to it, and was a local conversion done by ASC rather than Autech.

 Trim level designations

-The S13 Silvia was the first S-series car to use the J's, Q's, and K's designations for the different trim packages.
+The S13 Silvia was the first S-series car to use the J's, Q's, and K's designations for its different trim packages.
 These names are references to the face cards of English playing cards.

 The J's was the base model.
 The Q's model offered a slightly more refined experience and received electric options and an available LSD.
 The K's grade received the turbocharged CA18DET or SR20DET (depending on the year of manufacture) in addition to the options offered on the Q's.

 On top of the K's and Q's models, the Club and Diamond Selection packages came with specific options bundled together.
 For example, all K's Club Selections came with projector headlamps, a rear spoiler, and 15" aluminum wheels while all Q's models came out with automatic climate control.

-The A's "Almighty" trim was introduced in early 1991, and had a limited manufacturing run of fewer than 150.
-Trim-wise, the Almighty slotted between the J's and Q's trim grades, offering options not available on the J's but also not including all the standard features of the Q's (power windows and sunroof).
-The only available powertrain was the naturally aspirated SR20DE with a five-speed manual transmission.
-What sets the Almighty apart from other trim levels is its body style: it had a new front-end that featured pop-up headlights in place of the fixed headlights of the Silvia, similar to the unofficial Onevia and the North American 240SX coupé.
+Late in the S13 Silvia's production, the J's base model trim was replaced with the new A's "Almighty" (or "Ace") base model trim in late 1992, and had a limited manufacturing run of fewer than 150 according to some sources.
+Trim-wise, the Almighty offered options not available on the J's (such as the 15" alloy wheels) but also not including all the standard features of the Q's (power windows and sunroof).
+The only available powertrain was the naturally aspirated SR20DE with a five-speed manual transmission, the same as on the Q's.

-There were a number of different headlight options over the years, including triple projectors, dual projectors and square projectors (usually referred to as "bricks").
+At least three different headlight designs were used during the lifespan of the S13 Silvia, including triple projectors, dual projectors and square projectors (usually referred to as "bricks").